praxis-live/praxiscore/README.md

 PraxisCORE is an open-source project originally developed by [Neil C Smith][neilcsmith], and supported by [Codelerity Ltd][codelerity].

-## Status and requirement
+## Requirements and build

-PraxisCORE v6 is under development and not yet ready for use.
-For PraxisCORE v5 sources check out the [legacy-v5][legacy-v5] branch.

-PraxisCORE v6 will require Java 21.
-The build currently requires Java 17+.
+PraxisCORE v6 requires Java 21 or above.

+The build uses Maven via the Maven Wrapper.
+To build, execute `mvnw package`.
+The fully built runtime will be found at `praxiscore-bin/target/praxiscore` and `praxiscore-bin/target/praxiscore-bin-VERSION-bin.zip`.

+To run the test suite, execute `./praxiscore-bin/target/praxiscore/bin/praxis -f ./testsuite/`.

 ## License

-PraxisCORE v5 is licensed under the terms of the GNU Lesser General Public License v3.
+PraxisCORE is licensed under the terms of the GNU Lesser General Public License v3.
 This means that the core runtime, or a selection of its modules, may be used as a library and included in your own projects without requiring you to share your own code under the same license.